MicrosoftDocs/Viva/Viva/learning/sfsf-add-as-content-source.md

  - **SFTP Host URL**: Navigate to the SAP SuccessFactors portal and select **LMS Admin Application** > **System Administration** > **Configuration** > **System Configuration** > **CONNECTORS**.
 Get the value of the `connector.ftp.server` property.

- - Validate SFTP url, username and password by visiting https://<sftp_url> and logging in using username and password.
+ - Validate SFTP url, username, and password by visiting https://<sftp_url> and logging in using username and password.

 - **User Name**: Follow the same steps you followed for the SFTP Host URL.
 Get the value of the `connector.ftp.userID` property.
 Ignore the password available in the configuration site.